Deep Curvilinear Editing: Commutative and Nonlinear Image Manipulation for Pretrained Deep Generative Model: Method

 \begin{remark} A method that assumes linear attribute arithmetic (e.g.,~\cite{2020ganspace,shen2021closedform,voynov2020unsupervised}) is a special case of DeCurvEd, with a linear mapping $f$. \end{remark}

-Therefore, DeCurvEd enjoys the advantages of both attribute arithmetic and attribute vector fields.
-All theories and remarks presented above are independent of the properties of particular models.
+Therefore, DeCurvEd enjoys the advantages of both attribute arithmetic and vector fields.
+All theories and remarks are not dependent on the properties of particular models.
 Thus, we make the following remark.